 By knowing what is involved with birth preferences and getting fully informed it gives you and your partner the opportunity to go away and gather more information, discuss, get in tune with your baby, your body.
 So when the situation arises, you are not scared, you are not bullied, you are aware, you are informed and you are completely comfortable as a family in what you wish to do with the information provided by your care provider.

 Positive Birth Preparation is not…

 Just for interventions, or complications.
-Birth preparation is for knowing your options for tests and interventions in pregnancy and preparation for labour and birth.
+Birth preparation about knowing your options for tests and interventions in pregnancy and preparation for labour and birth.
 It is for knowing ALL of your options regarding labour and birth, pain relief (natural, pharmaceutical and the complete benefits and risks or each).
 It is about knowing what you want after your babies birth, for the birth of placenta and your babies transition to extrauterine life.
 It is about immunisations for your baby, discharge times, baby feeding, the list goes on.

 Want to learn more about what Birth Preparation option will fit in best with your life?
 Want to ensure the lasting memory of your babies birth is a positive experience?
 Want to have an experienced mum and midwife supporting you through your pregnancy providing you with the most recent research and resources?